AdobeDocs/pass.en/help/authentication/tve-dashboard-reports.md

 This report displays the Single Sign-On (SSO) status configured for your Channels integrations with various MVPDs across all [platforms](#platforms).

-The Single Sign-On status, also referred as SSO status, is displayed as a tri-state with the possible values such as SSO Disabled, SSO Enabled, SSO Uncertain.
+The Single Sign-On status also referred as SSO status, is displayed as a tri-state with possible values such as SSO Disabled, SSO Enabled, and SSO Uncertain.

 The SSO reports allow you to visually inspect the expected user authentication SSO experience, considering a specific MVPD and a specific platform.

 The SSO Reports table contains pages that can be scrolled horizontally and vertically based on your screen size.

->[!NOTE]
+>[!IMPORTANT]
 >
 > The **SSO Uncertain** placeholder is used where Single Sign-On (SSO) is enabled and possible.
 But the following settings might prevent SSO authentication:
 >
 > * User platform settings: For example, the option to block 3rd party cookies.
-> * User decisions: For example, the users denying platform access to their TV Provider subscription.
+> * User decisions: For example, the users deny platform access to their TV Provider subscription.
-> * MVPD settings: For example, MVPD requesting authentication taking place for each Channel.
+> * MVPD settings: For example, MVPD requests authentication for each Channel.

 ## Export reports {#export-reports}